amoin512/project-python-todo-cli/README.md

 - Sets the base image to `python:3.9-slim` and the working directory as `/cli-app` and copies the `code.py` file into the container.
 - Run the Python script `code.py` to start the application.

-3. Tag the Docker Image to prepare for the Push
+3. **Tag the Docker Image to prepare for the Push**

-After building the Docker image, you can tag the image for Docker Hub:
+After building the Docker image, tag the image for Docker Hub:

 ```
 docker tag todo_list_image:v1 moina512/python-todo-list-repo:latest
 ```

-This command tags your local image `todo_list_image:v1` with the appropriate repository name and tag `moina512/python-todo-list-repo:latest`.
+This command tags the local image `todo_list_image:v1` with the appropriate repository name and tag `moina512/python-todo-list-repo:latest`.

-4. Log in to Docker Hub
+4. **Log in to Docker Hub**

 ```
 docker login